 No, a freelancer cannot register under a composition scheme except in restaurants.

-As per the GST Act, the GST rate applicable to freelancers will 18%.
+As per the GST Act, the GST for Indian freelancers applicable to freelancers will 18%.